-- Work with a diverse team of scientists seeking to advance scientific understanding of structural and energetic aspects of mineral interfaces and interfacial molecular recognition
+- Work with a diverse team of scientists seeking to advance scientific understanding of structural and energetic aspects of molecular recognition in bulk and at interfaces

-- Conduct molecular simulations to elucidate the thermodynamic and structural basis of surface recognition manifested in improved separations
+- Conduct molecular simulations to elucidate the thermodynamic and structural basis of enhanced binding and selectivity manifested in improved separations

-- Independently plan and conduct simulations and work with experimentalists to help interpret spectroscopic results and guide the design of synthetic antiscalants
+- Independently plan and conduct simulations and work with experimentalists to help interpret spectroscopic results and guide the design of new chelating agents

 - Participate in project planning and execution